myxxxsquared/rust-typed-arena/README.md

 # Modification by github.com/myxxxsquared

-- alloc at most 4M elements if there is not size hint (lib.rs:548)
+- alloc at most 32M memory if there is not size hint (lib.rs:548)

 # `typed-arena`